ZinedineR/user-simple-crud/README.md

-# BookSPI
+# API Documentation

 ## Description

-This is Books API with simple hash validation
+This is API Documentation of simple crud api

 ## Architecture